jfhammell/stcolumba/_posts/2019-11-12-sunday-school-teacher.md

 #    caption: Open House Flyer
 #    caption_url: http://unsplash.com
 ---
 The Church of St Columba is looking for a Sunday School Teacher.
 Please see the [attached job description]({{ site.url }}/assets/sunday-school-teacher.pdf).
-Applications can be sent to our [administrator](mailto:admin@stcolumbaottawa.ca) and are due November 18.
+Applications can be sent to our [administrator](mailto:admin@stcolumbaottawa.ca).